Juanesduque1/holbertonschool-simple_shell/README.md

 </div>

 ## Description
-This project is a recreation of the <a href="https://en.wikipedia.org/wiki/Unix_shell" target="_blank">Unix Shell</a> command interpreter that receives commands and communicates with multiple programs inside this repository to perform specific actions.
+This project is a basic recreation of the <a href="https://en.wikipedia.org/wiki/Unix_shell" target="_blank">Unix Shell</a> command interpreter that receives commands and communicates with multiple programs inside this repository to perform specific actions.

+## Man Page
+The man page is a file wich explains how our Shell works and the commands that can be executed.
+To see the detailed explanation, you can run our man page this way:

+	$ man ./man_1_simple_shell

 ## Compilation 💻

-To compile this shell, the next command has to be executed:
+To compile this Shell, the next command has to be executed:

-	gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+	$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

+After execution, the command to run our Shell and be able to enter action commands is:

+	$ ./hsh

 ## Flow chart 📊